Migration Policy on the Run

 Interviews with refugees

-Although newcomers have regularly been among us for years, citizens, politicians and policymakers often have little idea of the personal backgrounds of these people.
+Although newcomers have regularly been among us for years, citizens, politicians and policymakers often have little idea of the personal, social and cultural backgrounds of these people.
 This causes not only loneliness, misunderstanding and antagonism.
 A consequence is also that integration is unnecessarily hampered and that policies aimed at this are less effective than they could be.
-To gain more insight into backgrounds, we conducted a large number of in-depth interviews with newcomers.
-Originally, this was done in the context of our project in Teltow-Fläming in Brandenburg in which we investigate the living situation of more than a thousand refugees and try to improve this situation with all stakeholders involved.
-We asked many questions: why did the people come, what was their life like before, what expectations did they have, what do they want to achieve in Germany, what are their experiences so far, what problems do they face, what solutions do they see for this?
+To gain more insight into backgrounds, we conduct a large number of in-depth interviews with newcomers.
+We ask many questions: why did the people come, what was their life like before, what expectations did they have, what do they want to achieve in Germany, what are their experiences so far, what problems do they face, what solutions do they see for this?
 Visit the interviews here.
-In November 2023 Transcript Verlag will publish a collection of these interviews, as well as an analysis of common themes and policy recommendations.
+In November 2023, Transcript Verlag has published a collection of these interviews.
+The book also contains an analysis of the interviews, an overview of common themes, as well as policy recommendations.
+For more information visit the page Migration Policy on the Run.
+We have continued to conduct interviews since then, and are now also revisiting our first interviewees: what happened since we talked to them for the first time in 2022?